 Catch of the day

 If you are lucky you might see young fishermen practicing catching bonito on an artificial boat outside.
-The fish are very heavy, and it takes a skillful hand to lift them out of the water and into the boat on the end of a long fishing rod.
+The fish are very heavy, and it takes skill to lift them out of the water and into the boat.

 Yellowfin tuna are a regular catch at the Kagoshima Fish Market, and you can see the fish being filleted by the deft hands of a master fisherman before sampling some of the freshest sashimi that will ever pass your lips.

-After taking in the sights of all the delicious fish on display, head over to the cafeteria for a delicious breakfast selection of sashimi, freshly caught early the same morning.
+Head over to the cafeteria for a delicious breakfast selection of sashimi, freshly caught the same morning.
 The cafeteria is frequented by fishermen and market staff, making this a truly unique chance to start the day with a hearty and healthy meal while getting to know the locals.

 * The information on this page may be subject to change due to COVID-19.